Attributes of God in Christianity: Immutability

 Immutability means God cannot change. refers to the "Father of the heavenly lights, who does not change like shifting shadows" (NIV).
-Herman Bavinck notes that although the Bible talks about God changing a course of action, or becoming angry, these are the result of changes in the heart of God’s people (Numbers 14.)
+Herman Bavinck notes that although the Bible talks about God changing a course of action, or becoming angry, these are the result of changes in the heart of God's people (Numbers 14.)
 "Scripture testifies that in all these various relations and experiences, God remains ever the same."
 Millard Erickson calls this attribute God's constancy.

 The immutability of God is being increasingly criticized by advocates of open theism, which argues that God is open to influence through the prayers, decisions, and actions of people.
-Prominent adherents of open theism include Clark Pinnock, John E. Sanders and Gregory Boyd.
+Prominent adherents of open theism include Clark Pinnock, Thomas Jay Oord, John E. Sanders and Gregory Boyd.

 Impassibility

 The doctrine of the impassibility of God is a controversial one.
 It is usually defined as the inability of God to suffer, while recognising that Jesus, who is believed to be God, suffered in his human nature.
 The Westminster Confession of Faith says that God is "without body, parts, or passions".
 Although most Christians historically (saint Athanasius, Augustine, Aquinas, and Calvin being examples) take this to mean that God is "without emotions whether of sorrow, pain or grief", some people interpret this as meaning that God is free from all attitudes "which reflect instability or lack of control."
 Robert Reymond says that "it should be understood to mean that God has no bodily passions such as hunger or the human drive for sexual fulfillment."

 D. A. Carson argues that "although Aristotle may exercise more than a little scarcely recognized influence upon those who uphold impassibility, at its best impassibility is trying to avoid a picture of God who is changeable, given over to mood swings, dependent on his creatures."
 In this way, impassibility is connected to the immutability of God, which says that God does not change, and to the aseity of God, which says that God does not need anything.
 Carson affirms that God is able to suffer, but argues that if he does so "it is because he chooses to suffer".